LestevMisha/FlexGridify/README.md

 #### **String** *Type*

 - **sizeUnit** - The unit of measurement used for spacing and sizing within the grid.
 Can be either "em" or "px".
-- **breakpointSelector** - Specifies the element or "window" that should be used for responsive breakpoints.
+- **breakpointSelector** - Specifies the element (by default "window") that should be used for responsive breakpoints.
+- **dragAndDropSelector** - Specifies the element (by default `flexGridify-item` which is "default") that should be used for drag event.

 ## Methods